ta5578/jsonlib/README.md

 cmake ..
 ```

-By default, CMake will generate *debug* versions of the library.
-To enable release builds, build with CMAKE_BUILD_TYPE set to "release".
+By default, CMake will generate *release* versions of the library.
+To enable debug builds, build with CMAKE_BUILD_TYPE set to "debug".
 Note that this will affect single generators like _Make_ and _Ninja_.
 Other generators like the _Visual Studio_ generator allow you to customize the configuration type once the generator itself is built.

 ```
-cmake .. -DCMAKE_BUILD_TYPE=release
+cmake .. -DCMAKE_BUILD_TYPE=debug
 ```

 ## Libraries